 Should you use all of your advertising budget toward Amazon Advertising, going after all the internal traffic that already exists on the site?
 Of course, Amazon Advertising is necessary – but if you really want to compete, it would be wise to break apart the marketing budget and drive traffic to your product pages both internally and externally using other marketing solutions.

 - You can drive traffic to a product page or a custom landing page so consumers are more likely to focus on your product(s) versus having many options within the search results.

 - Amazon lets sellers create custom promotional links with deals to use on Facebook or Instagram campaigns.
 These will bring the consumer directly to the Amazon product page – a great way to create growth and increase conversions on a newly launched product.

 - External campaigns will also help create brand recognition for your product – one of the most important goals for a new Brand.
-Even if someone doesn’t convert on your campaign right away, it will still place your Brand in front of your target audience and drive awareness.
+Even if someone doesn’t convert to your campaign right away, it will still place your Brand in front of your target audience and drive awareness.
 This audience pool may then visit Amazon later and see a sponsored product campaign for your new brand that they keep seeing on Instagram.

 - Amazon will reward you for bringing in external traffic.
 If you drive sales through external sources and consumers convert, your organic ranking will increase.

 There are many tools and strategies to drive traffic to your Amazon product pages – whether it be a promotional link that sends your audience straight to the product page or a link to a landing page where the consumer enters their email for a promo code to use on Amazon.